- Campus Life

 for staying informed on the latest updates in health and wellness and

 exploring ways to enhance your personal well-being.
 This low cost

 conference is made possible through the generous support of sponsors and

 exhibitors.
 Everyone is welcome!
 Contact the Continuing Education office to register using a credit card and mention your ALL membership to receive the ALL conference cost.
 You might want to complete the form ahead if you register by phone: 262-595-3340.

 Friday June 2, 2017 | Student Center Ballroom 2017 Registration form with session topics for ALL members (pdf) Click this link to read more detailed descriptions of Breakout Sessions.
 (When the schedule opens, click on the name of the session to read the description.
 Click on the name of the speaker for background information.)

 Join the ALL symphony goers and enjoy hearing the Milwaukee Symphony Orchestra at six morning concerts next season.
 The bus leaves the Tallent Hall pick-up point at 8:30 am. and Roma Lodge in Racine at about 8:45 am.
 We leave early enough to have coffee at the theater, then enjoy a pre-concert lecture or spotlight presentation before the concert.
-We don't stop for lunch, bring a bag lunch for the ride home or wait till we return.
+We don't stop for lunch.
+Bring a bag lunch for the ride home or wait till we return.
 Transportation is by school bus.
 Various plans are available for seat locations.
 Ticket packages may be shared.
-A single concert call list is available as well.
+A single-concert call list is available as well.
 A minimum of 26 people are needed to participate.
-See the details on the ALL flyer.
+See the corrected information on the ALL flyer.